Good Behaviour Bonds in South Australia

-Under a good behaviour bond, a person who has been found guilty of an offence promises to be of good behaviour for a set period of time up to 3 years.
+Under a good behaviour bond, a person who has been found guilty of an offence promises to be of good behaviour for a set period of time (up to three years).
 During that time they may or may not be under the supervision of a community corrections officer.
+A bond usually involves a condition that a sum of money is forfeited if the bond is breached.
+A bond may also have a suspended term of imprisonment attached to it, which the offender may be ordered to serve if they breach the conditions of the bond.

-Generally, the legislation that governs the making of good behaviour bonds in South Australia and the conditions which may be imposed under a bond is the Criminal Law (Sentencing) Act 1988.
+The legislation that governs the making of good behaviour bonds in South Australia and the conditions which may be imposed under a bond is the Sentencing Act 2017.

-When imposing good behaviour bonds in South Australia, other than the conditions that the offender be of good behaviour and that they appear in court for sentence should the bond be breached, the Court can impose any other condition.
+When imposing good behaviour bonds in South Australia, a court makes conditions that the offender be of good behaviour and must appear in court for sentence should the bond be breached.
+The court can also impose any other condition that is appropriate.

 Other conditions which may be imposed include: